viniciusm2001/dl-from-yt/readme.md

   remaining: 2,
   //the total of videos being downloaded in the queue
   being_downloaded: 1,
-  //the total of videos that the queue has
+  //the total of videos that the queue has downloaded
   total: 10
 }
 ```